LeonStoldt/GCP_Professional_Cloud_Developer/Readme.md

 	- Firebase Security Roles - access control for mobile and web apps using Firebase SDK
 - Best Practises
 	- large objects can be uploaded in chunks (parallel) and combined to a composite object
-	- on 429 and 5xx responses, clients should use truncated exponential backoffs for periodically retry
+	- on 429 and 5xx responses, clients should use truncated exponential backoff for periodically retry
 	- CORS permissions can be set on bucket
 	- Storage location should be local to consumers
 	- use TLS for Transport and use HTTPS library with server certificate validation